We teach you to share the knowledge. Being part of a movement for systems change is built in as part of your course.

 Perhaps I don’t need to say that we apply the highest standards of both honesty and integrity, and are transparent in every aspect of our work, but I want to acknowledge the hard work of my team in always providing links to our resources, and acknowledging where our inspiration comes from and sharing openly the sources of who inspires and supports us in our content creation.
 We are open and transparent in our marketing and brand partnerships.
 It’s not just about honesty and integrity; it’s also about authenticity.
 And as part of that authenticity, there is an element of real life being shared.
 Some of the things I write about on Instagram (@vanessakimbell) involve the emotional aspects of life, which are never straightforward.
 And perhaps that’s where I dig deepest, to apply knowledge and understanding about not just the nutrition and digestibility of bread, but what it means emotionally to make bread.
 So, while we have a strong policy of using and sharing quantitative data and studies, there is nothing quite as powerful as sharing the way baking bread makes you feel.
 It’s not something that is tangible.
 It’s simply that making bread is an incredibly beautiful thing to do, and we try to make sure we don’t lose that connectedness in our approach; we don’t lose it in the science.

-There is a large part of our business that is behind a paywall, and some people, understandably, find that frustrating.
+Part of our business that is behind a paywall, and some people, understandably, find that frustrating.
 However, we have to provide a livelihood for ourselves that allows us to continue to share our in-depth understanding and knowledge about sourdough.
 As a practicing buddhist we are we are asked to “Consider everyone as our mother, father, brother or sister.
 In Buddhism the idea of seeing everyone as one’s mother or father is a central way of extending compassion to all people.
 If everyone is seen this way, then we naturally feel compassion for them, much as we do for our actual mothers and fathers who bore and cared for us as children.”
 (Gould 1995)

 To underpin our business with these values we’ve developed two distinct policies around inclusivity.
 First, our basic recipes and the basic knowledge about making healthy bread are shared openly on sourdough.co.uk.
 Here, we have information on how to refresh a starter and how to make a basic tin loaf, and our basic recipes are free.
 We also regularly and freely share information, knowledge, support and tutorials through our Instagram and Facebook accounts.
 Whenever possible, we reply to questions or comments from people, so that the information is out there, and you don’t necessarily have to pay to get access to the baseline of our knowledge.
 There are many features on nutrition and digestibility on our website, allowing everyone to read about how and why sourdough is good for you.
 We also have a research database which is open for anyone to access.
 This is free knowledge.